YahooArchive/express-prep-client/README.md

 In the example above, there are two small details that should be taken in consideration:

  * `locale-data` is conditionally loaded based on whether or not the `window.Intl` is available, that means the polyfill itself and the corresponding locale date will be based off the same condition.
- * All patches are loaded in parallel, at least for all moderm browsers, while the execution of the code is preserved based on the other of patches definition.
+ * All patches are loaded in parallel, at least for all modern browsers, while the execution of the code is preserved based on the other of patches definition.
 This means that `locale-data` will be set thru `window.IntlPolyfill.__addLocaleData()` API without triggering a race condition.

 License